A multimode quasi-normal spectrum from a perturbed black hole: Supplemental Material

 To evaluate the likelihood for a signal, we use $\vnoise_g = \vdata_g - \vsignal_g$ (i.e., the residual with the gated region zeroed out) in Eq.~\eqref{eqn:gatecondition} and solve for $\vec{x}$.
 We can then use $\vec{x} + \vdata_g - \vsignal_g$ in the standard likelihood, Eq.~\eqref{eqn:likelihood}.
 We do not attempt to normalize the likelihood, which would involve finding the determinant of the truncated covariance matrix.
 For this reason, we calculate and report Bayes factors by comparing models that start at the same time offset from $t_{\rm ref}$, for which the determinant cancels.

-We use the open source PyCBC Inference library for performing Bayesian inference,\cite{pycbcgithub,Biwer:2018osg} to which we have added the gated likelihood described above.
+We use the open source PyCBC Inference library for performing Bayesian inference~\cite{pycbcgithub,Biwer:2018osg}, to which we have added the gated likelihood described above.
 For all analyses we use a gate of two seconds, ending at the start time of the ringdown.
+For sampling the parameter space we use the dynesty nested sampler~\cite{speagle:2019} and we numerically marginalize over polarization to speed up convergence.
+To better estimate the Bayes factor of the (220)+(330) model, we repeat the (220), (220)+(221), and (220)+(330) analyses 11 times, with one of the 11 using twice as many live points as the other 10.
+Bayes factors are averaged over the 11 analyses to reduce the uncertainty; parameter estimates are quoted using the run with the larger number of live points.

-For sampling the parameter space we use the dynesty nested sampler.\cite{speagle:2019} We use data for the event GW190521 made publicly available by the Gravitational Wave Open Science Center.\cite{Abbott:2019ebz} We fix the sky location to the values given by the maximum likelihood result of Nitz and Capano,\cite{Nitz:2020mga} although we have obtained similar results using the LVC's maximum likelihood sky location.\cite{Abbott:2020mjq} We use a geocentric GPS reference time of $t_{\rm ref} =1242442967.445$.\cite{Nitz:2020mga} With the sky location used in our analyses, this corresponds to the detector GPS reference times $1242442967 + 0.4259$ at LIGO Hanford, $+0.4243$ at LIGO Livingston and $+0.4361$ at Virgo.
-Credible intervals in the text are quoted to $90$\%.
+We use data for the event GW190521 made publicly available by the Gravitational Wave Open Science Center~\cite{Abbott:2019ebz}.
+We fix the sky location to the values given by the maximum likelihood result of Nitz \& Capano~\cite{Nitz:2020mga}, although we have obtained similar results using the LVC's maximum likelihood sky location~\cite{Abbott:2020mjq}.
+When we use that sky location the (220)+(330) Bayes factor peaks at the same time as reported in our work, with a value of $\sim45$.